-Goals either side of the break secured progression to Wigan's first ever FA Cup final despite a spirited second-half display from Kenny Jackett's Lions
+Goals either side of the break secured progression to Roberto Martinez's side's first ever FA Cup final despite a spirited second-half display from Kenny Jackett's Lions

-And despite a spirited second-half showing from its Championship opponent, Callum McManaman doubled Wigan's lead to seal the result after 78 minutes.
+And despite a spirited second-half showing from their Championship opponents, Callum McManaman doubled Wigan's lead to seal the result after 78 minutes.

-McManaman came close in the early going, as the Wigan forward stung the palms of David Forde from range.
+McManaman was next to come close as the Wigan forward stung the palms of David Forde from range.

-There was nothing Forde could do to stop Maloney 20 minutes later, however, as the Scotland international reacted superbly to a pinpoint cross from Kone to edge his side into the lead.
+But there was nothing Forde could do to stop Maloney 20 minutes later as the Scotland international reacted superbly to a pinpoint cross from Kone to edge his side into the lead.